ferdianjovan/mavros/README.md

 $ wstool init src
 ```

-## 3. Add MAVLink package reference
+## 3. Install ROS packages
-For **both** Melodic and Noetic, we use mavlink melodic reference as it's not distro-specific and up to date
+For MAVLINK, we use the melodic reference **both** Melodic and Noetic as it's not distro-specific and up to date
 ```
 $ rosinstall_generator --rosdistro melodic mavlink | tee src/.rosinstall
 ```

-## 4. Add our custom mavros package reference
+Next add our custom mavros package reference
-Open `src/.rosinstall` with your desired text editor, e.g.:
 ```
 $ gedit src/.rosinstall
 ```